CSFrequency/react-firebase-hooks/database/README.md

 const [snapshot, loading, error] = useObject(reference);
 ```

-Returns a `firebase.database.DataSnapshot` (if a reference is specified), a `boolean` to indicate if the data is still being loaded and any `firebase.FirebaseError` returned by Firebase when trying to load the data.
+Retrieve and monitor an object or primitive value in the Firebase Realtime Database.

 The `useObject` hook takes the following parameters:

 - `reference`: (optional) `firebase.database.Reference` for the data you would like to load

+Returns:

+- `snapshot`: a `firebase.database.DataSnapshot`, or `void` if no reference is supplied
+- `loading`: a `boolean` to indicate if the data is still being loaded
+- `error`: Any `firebase.FirebaseError` returned by Firebase when trying to load the data, or `void` if there is no error

 #### Full Example